 We know that heavy exposure to media violence, such as first-person-shooter games and cinematic explosions, can negatively affect kids.
 We also know that kids report feeling afraid, angry, or depressed about the news.
-But in recent years — prompted by increased terrorist attacks around the world — researchers are exploring the effects of "remote exposure" to real violent events.
-Remote exposure is when kids understand that something traumatic has occurred but haven't experienced it directly.
+But in recent years — prompted by increased terrorist attacks around the world — researchers are exploring the effects of “remote exposure” to real violent events.
+Remote exposure is when kids understand that something traumatic has occurred but haven’t experienced it directly.
 Unsurprisingly, its lingering effects include feelings of grief, trauma, fear and other mental health concerns.
-Kids can be deeply affected by images of war-torn countries, bloodied refugee children, and mass graves and need additional help processing them.
+Kids can be deeply affected by images of war-torn countries, bloodied refugee children and mass graves.
+They may need additional help processing them.

 These tips and conversation starters can help you talk to kids of different ages about the toughest topics.
 Get more advice about explaining distressing news, difficult subjects and sexual harassment.

 Tips for talking to kids about violence, crime and war